 There are times that I'm going 100mph and I feel like I only have time for serious things.
 Do you ever feel that way?
 There are times in life, like now, where I feel like I can't take my eye off the prize, that every moment needs to be productive.
-With the pressure of entrepreneurship, I've been feeling that way a lot lately.
-It's been feeling like everything is a full court press.
-Sunday I mostly finished what I needed to finish in order to get my taxes to my accountant.
-This has been a source of extra stress since January.
-Once that stress was alleviated I knew it was time to gift myself a little play.
+Carving out a few hours to play feels like the most counterproductive idea.
+With the pressure of life, entrepreneurship, I feel that way often, even though I know better.
+But often what we need most is to gift ourselves a little play.

 Art Journaling is something I do in fits and spurts.
 It's a way for me to process what's going on in my life.
 It helps me cultivate creativity in many aspects, it's simply fun and therapeutic, almost like a form of mediation.
 It draws me out of my head, I'm not thinking about what I'm doing, I'm 100% in the moment, looking through magazines for colors, words and images that feel right, then arranging them together in a way that's visually pleasing to me or tells the story that I can't tell with words.

 Maybe your day job isn't the most creatively stimulating job in the world and you find yourself craving the creative process?
 If so this is an easy way to feel creative.

 I certainly don't have time for an art class right now but art journaling can be done quickly and makes me feel like I've played and done something creative.
 I keep a stack of magizines and clothing catelogs in my office.
 I also keep a folder where I can tear out pages and store them for later use.